“Sign in with Google” and the hidden cost of convenience

 With a couple of clicks (including a blue “Approve” OAuth2 button!), you can connect Trelica to your G Suite domain.
 We automatically discover all apps in use, highlighting potentially risky access by risk-rating each Google service API (OAuth Scope).

-These applications are linked to our curated catalog of 12,000 SaaS applications.
+These applications are linked to our curated catalog of over 25,000 SaaS applications.
 We categorize each application to indicate if there’s a legitimate business use, and show information to help you quickly understand the purpose of the application and find out about the vendor.
 This really helps your decision making process when assessing risk.

 Best of all, you can see which users are accessing the application, and Trelica gives you the tools to easily reach out to those users to understand more about their needs, instead of blindly blocking access.

 What have your users been accessing?

 Start a 14 day trial of Trelica, connect your G Suite admin account and get an instant overview of all OAuth access by your users.
 Trelica uses a library of over 25,000 apps to immediately identify what your users have been accessing, and flags any risky permission grants such as read / write access to email or Google Drive folders.

 Start your trial here – no credit card details required and if you don’t want to continue after 14 days you can simply export all your findings to Excel.